Green Cleaning: Why It Matters

 Common Chemical Culprits

-While the health risks associated with traditional cleaning products are low, and in many cases are outweighed by the benefits they provide, the impact on the environment can be much more severe.
+The health risks associated with traditional cleaning products are low.
+In fact, in many cases the risks are outweighed by the benefits they provide.
+The impact on the environment can be much more severe.
 Several common chemicals used in traditional cleaning products have been identified as having negative environmental impacts.

-- Triclosan – Triclosan is an anti-microbial commonly found in household detergents, anti-bacterial soaps, and other disinfectants.
-Of the household products that contain Triclosan, 96% of the chemical volume gets washed down the drain and eventually ends up in rivers, lakes, and streams.
+Triclosan is an anti-microbial commonly found in household detergents, anti-bacterial soaps, and other disinfectants.
+Of the household products that contain Triclosan, 96% of the chemical volume gets washed down the drain.
+Of course, this means it ends up in rivers, lakes, and streams.
 Some by-products of Triclosan (Dioxins) have been proven to cause cancer as well as immense developmental issues in almost every vertebrate species.
 Triclosan has been found in 57.6% of all rivers and streams tested in the U.S.

-- Bleach – Sodium hydroxide (Household Bleach) is commonly used for washing clothes, cleaning toilets, and unclogging drains which means it is typically poured directly into wastewater and can not be filtered out.
+Sodium hydroxide (Household Bleach) is commonly used for washing clothes, cleaning toilets, and unclogging drains.
+As such, it is typically poured directly into wastewater and can not be filtered out.
 Bleach forms chlorinated organic compounds, including known carcinogens that are absorbed by organisms and enter the food chain.

 How Green Cleaning Products Help the Environment

 - Green cleaning products are biodegradable, meaning that they do not persist in the environment.
-The longer any foreign compound or chemical persists in the environment, the more likely it is to have negative effects.
+The longer any foreign compound or chemical persists in the environment.
+Consequently, the more likely it is to have negative effects.

 - Green products have low toxicity.
-Less toxic chemicals are much safer for plants and animals and because they are biodegradable, they are far less likely to enter or persist in the food chain.
+Less toxic chemicals are much safer for plants and animals and because they are biodegradable.
+Therefore, they are far less likely to enter or persist in the food chain.

 - Green cleaning products have low VOC content.
 VOC stands for Volatile Organic Compounds.
 Some VOCs are dangerous to human health or cause harm to the environment.
 Most VOCs are not acutely toxic but may have long-term chronic health effects.

-- Most green cleaning products are shipped with minimal or sustainable packaging meaning that their production is less impactful on the environment.
+- Most green cleaning products are shipped with minimal or sustainable packaging.
+It follows that their production is less impactful on the environment.

 How To Find Green Cleaning Products

 Despite the increased popularity of green cleaning products, they can be difficult to identify.
-Many cleaning product manufacturers use labels that imply environmentally conscious ingredients, but may still contain harmful chemicals.
-To ensure that you are buying green cleaning products you should look for the seal of approval from one of the following third-party certification authorities.
+Many cleaning product manufacturers use labels that imply environmentally conscious ingredients.
+Many still contain harmful chemicals.
+Therefore, to ensure that you are buying green cleaning products you should look for the seal of approval from one of the following third-party certification authorities.

 - Green Seal – Green Seal is a non-profit, green cleaning certification authority that has been around since 1989.
 They evaluate the entire life-cycle of cleaning products to ensure that they meet both independent and international standards.